Local elastic properties of polystyrene nanocomposites increase significantly due to non-affine deformations: Abstract

 \section{Abstract}

-This paper presents an investigation of local elastic properties of polystyrene doped with a SiO$_2$ nanoparticle.
-The local elasticity is analyzed using the local density fluctuations at various length scales.
-A significant enhancement of local elastic properties of polystyrene was observed around the nanoparticle, and it was revealed that the additional stiffness has an exponential behavior with a typical length scale $R_0\approx 1.4$~nm.
-At the same time, it was shown that the density and other structural properties of polystyrene at this distance from the nanoparticle surface are identical to those for the bulk polystyrene.
-The enhancement of the local elastic properties was attributed to the effect of non-affine deformations caused by the strong spatial fluctuations of polystyrene stiffness at the length scale below 1 nm.
-The effect was confirmed using the random matrix model with variable strength of disorder.
+We investigate the local elastic properties of polystyrene doped with SiO$_2$ nanoparticles by analyzing the local density fluctuations.
+The density fluctuations were established from coarse-grained molecular dynamics simulations performed with the MARTINI force field.
+A significant increase in polystyrene stiffness was revealed within a characteristic range of 1.4~nm from the nanoparticle, while polystyrene density saturates to the bulk value at significantly shorter distances.
+The enhancement of the local elastic properties of the polymer was attributed to the effect of non-affine deformations at the length scale below 1~nm, which was further confirmed through the random matrix model with variable strength of disorder.

 Polymer nanocomposites have attracted significant attention due to their unique properties and enormous potential as future materials~\cite{Mai-2006}.
-Experimental investigations have demonstrated that due to the nanometer-size inclusions, polymer nanocomposites could possess tailored mechanical, electrical, and thermal properties, as compared to the pure polymers~\cite{Paul-2008, Vassiliou-2008, Knite-2002}.
+Experimental investigations have demonstrated that due to the nanoscale inclusions, polymer nanocomposites could possess tailored mechanical, electrical, and thermal properties, as compared to the pure polymers~\cite{Paul-2008, Vassiliou-2008, Knite-2002}.
 Among many characteristics, the elastic properties of pure polymers and associated nanocomposites have historically attracted considerable attention~\cite{Thostenson-2003, Rafiee-2009, Mesbah-2009}.
-It was established that polymer doping with nanoparticles even in small concentrations could lead to significant changes in the elasticity of the host material~\cite{Fu-2008, Ou-1998, Wang-2002, Wetzel-2003}.
-For example, it was shown that doping of polymethylmethacrylate with just 3 wt.~\% of SiO$_2$ nanoparticles may increase the storage modulus of the nanocomposite by 50~\% \cite{Stojanovic-2009}.
+It was established that polymer doping with nanoparticles even in small concentrations could lead to significant changes in the elasticity of the host material~\cite{Fu-2008, Ou-1998, Wang-2002, Wetzel-2003, Bershtein-2021}.
+For example, doping of polymethylmethacrylate with just 3 wt.~\% of SiO$_2$ nanoparticles may increase the storage modulus of the nanocomposite by 50~\%~\cite{Stojanovic-2009}.